Maverick is a Marvel character with ties with the X-Men.

 Maverick’s mutant power is that his body absorbs impacts, such as punches and falls.
 Since it works even in armour, it may be a field that extends a short distance from his skin.

 For decades he was only partially aware of this.
-Once he knew, he trained with it.
+But once he knew, he trained with it.
 With a focus on using the absorbed kinetic energy to return it as super-strength blows.

 Later on, his powers further mutated.
 He could absorb more energy than before, and discharge it as :